 Bring out the best in organizations.
 This specialization prepares you to apply psychology and instructional principles in corporate training.
 Conduct thorough analyses of training needs to effectively design, develop, implement, and evaluate instruction.

-With advanced courses in adult learning, and technology for learning, you expand your abilities as an instructional designer, corporate trainer, or performance consultant.
+With advanced courses in adult learning, and technology for learning, you can expand your abilities as an instructional designer, corporate trainer, or performance consultant.

 30 words